effello/cms/README.md

-# Apostrophe Sandbox
+# efelo Sandbox

-The Apostrophe Sandbox is a complete starting point for developing content-managed websites with Apostrophe.
+The efelo Sandbox is a modified version of the content-managed system Apostrophe.
 Please see the [Apostrophe documentation](http://apostrophenow.org) for a tutorial that begins with setting up this sandbox project.